dnakov/generator-angular/readme.md

 * Creates your VF component in the MavensMate folder `src/pages/<appname>.component` (there's a good reason for it)
 * Concatenates, minifies everything and does a bunch of other awesome stuff
 * Copies the app/ folder into the dist/ folder then into the MavensMate folder `resource-bundles/<appname>PROD.resource/`
-* Go to MavensMate and Save the VF page and component.
+* Go to MavensMate and Save the VF component and page.
 * Press Ctrl+Shift+P, type `deploy resource bundle`, select `<appname>PROD.resource`, and hit enter.

 ---------